How And Why Promote Aboriginal Cultural Events In Your Area?

 More About Aboriginal Culture:

 A number of rites and ceremonies are based on a belief in the Dreamtime and other mythology in Australian Aboriginal culture.
 The importance of reverence and respect for the land as well as oral traditions is emphasised.
 Individual cultures have emerged from over 300 languages and other groupings.
 Due to the terra nullius colonisation of Australia, these cultures were viewed as a single monoculture.
-Aboriginal art in Australia dates back thousands of years and includes anything from prehistoric rock art to modern watercolor landscapes.
+Aboriginal Cultural events in Australia date back thousands of years and include anything from prehistoric rock art to modern watercolour landscapes.
 Aboriginal music contains a number of distinctive instruments.
 Contemporary Aboriginal music in Australia encompasses a wide range of styles.
 Before colonisation, Aboriginal peoples did not create a writing system, but they spoke a wide range of languages, including sign languages.
 The Australian indigenous culture is something you should know about and support.

 Craftsmanship and art